carlesandres/project-template-supabase/README.md

-# Project template
+# Description

-Execute:

-`yarn create next-app -e https://github.com/carlesandres/project-template-supabase`

-You **don't** need to create the project subfolder before executing the command.

-This project template includes a scaffolded app with the following:
+This project template includes a scaffolded web app with the following:

 Main app dependencies:
 - [Next.js](https://nextjs.org/)